jasondown/codingame/BottersOfTheGalaxyNotes.md

     * Added strategy for each of their skills so far.
 * Day 4 **Goal: Move inside top 50 of Bronze**
   * Silver League was opened up today.
 I've moved to ~135 in Bronze League after many people moved to Silver.
-  * Yesterday's strategy exploration lead to dropping from ~330 to ~500
+  * Yesterday's strategy exploration lead to dropping from ~330 to ~500 overall.
+Ugh.
+  * Strategy
+    * Started provoking closest Groot to enemy heroes via Ironman fireball (that are further away from my heroes).
+Extra damage for me.
+  * Moved to 60th in Bronze and ~430 overall.